eoncire/HA_bed_presence/README.md

         - logger.log: Pressure1 Off
 ````

-**HomeAssistant** - Theres not a whole lot special in HA here, other than showing a readout for testing.
-HA does control my lighitng which this sensor is part of, as well as a bedroom box fan on a smart switch.
-The actual automations are all in NodeRed.
+**HomeAssistant** - I added two **input_booleans** in my config file called pressure1 and pressure2.
+ESPHome turns those on and off directly from the ESP32.
+Secondly, I created an **input_select** which just serves as a visual to see what state the bed is in to make sure automations are behaving correctly.

-**NodeRed** - This is where the magic happens!
+**NodeRed** - This is where (most of) the magic happens!
 The main reason to do this project is to not allow the main kitchen lights to go above a certain brightness value if both sides of the bed are occupied.
-I also have set up an automation to turn on the bedroom fan (smart switch) if EITHER side of the bed is occupied, then turn off after 5 minutes if NEITHER side of the bed is occupied.
+I also have set up an automation to turn on the bedroom fan (smart switch) if EITHER side of the bed is occupied, then turn off after the bed is in an Empty state.

 ## Automations